brainpool-ai/AI-Resources/AI resources.md

 6. [Philosophy](#philosophy)

 ## Books

 [Back to Top](#contents)

+* [Machine Learning: a Probabilistic Perspective ](https://www.cs.ubc.ca/~murphyk/MLbook/) - A graduate level book of the main branches of machine learning
 * [Deep Blueberry: Deep Learning book](https://mithi.github.io/deep-blueberry) - A free five-weekend plan to self-learners to learn the basics of deep-learning architectures like CNNs, LSTMs, RNNs, VAEs, GANs, DQN, A3C and more
 * [Machine Learning for Mortals (Mere and Otherwise)](https://www.manning.com/books/machine-learning-for-mortals-mere-and-otherwise) - Early access book that provides basics of machine learning and using R programming language.
 * [How Machine Learning Works](https://www.manning.com/books/how-machine-learning-works) - Mostafa Samir.
 Early access book that introduces machine learning from both practical and theoretical aspects in a non-threating way.
 * [MachineLearningWithTensorFlow2ed](https://www.manning.com/books/machine-learning-with-tensorflow-second-edition) - a book on general purpose machine learning techniques regression, classification, unsupervised clustering, reinforcement learning, auto encoders, convolutional neural networks, RNNs, LSTMs, using TensorFlow 1.14.1.
 * [Serverless Machine Learning](https://www.manning.com/books/serverless-machine-learning-in-action) - a book for machine learning engineers on how to train and deploy machine learning systems on public clouds like AWS, Azure, and GCP, using a code-oriented approach.
 * [Foundations Of Computational Agents](http://artint.info/html/ArtInt.html) - This book is published by Cambridge University Press, 2010